unicode-org/message-format-wg/exploration/open-close-expressions.md

 * Requires quoting in XML-based containers.
 * Relies on a best-effort convention; is not a standard.
-* Markup becomes a completely alient concept in MessageFormat:
+* Markup becomes a completely alien concept in MessageFormat:
   * It cannot be validated via the AST nor the reigstry.
   * It cannot be protected, unless put inside literal expressions.
   * It is not supported by `formatToParts`, which in turn makes double-parsing difficult.